What is Abdominal Sepsis about?

 Why does abdominal sepsis occur? – Causes

 Activated neutrophils release nitric oxide, a potent vasodilator that leads to septic shock.
 Cytokines also alter the natural modulators of coagulation and inflammation, activated protein C and antithrombin.
-As a result, multiple organ failure can occur.
+As a result, multiple organ failures can occur.

 Abdominal sepsis is a complex multifactorial syndrome that can evolve in conditions of variable severity.
 If left untreated, it can lead to functional impairment of one or more vital organs or systems.